-St. Ambrose has many financial aid opportunities for students with special talent in music.
+St. Ambrose has many financial aid opportunities for students with a special talent in music.
 In addition to need-based financial packages, the Music Department has scholarship funds available for both music majors and qualified non-majors.

 Typically, the Music Department awards more than $170,000 in grants each year to students who audition for its faculty.
 Awards are fully renewable every year until graduation.